Stephen Rebello: Alfred Hitchcock and the Making of Psycho (1990)

-Rebello's 1990 non-fiction book Alfred Hitchcock and the Making of Psycho, distributed by W. W. Norton, received considerable praise on publication.
+Rebello's 1990 non-fiction book Alfred Hitchcock and the Making of Psycho was distributed by W. W. Norton.
 Christopher Lehmann-Haupt in the May 7, 1990, edition of The New York Times declared it a "meticulous history of a single film production."
 Critic, author and filmmaker Richard Schickel called the book "indispensable and marvelously readable" and "one of the best accounts of the making of an individual movie we've ever had."
 Reviewer Gary Johnson called the book "one of the best books ever written about the making of a movie" and "unquestionably the best source available."
 Critic Leonard Maltin on his blog called the book a "landmark."

 Paperback editions have been published by St. Martin's Griffin and by W. W. Norton.
 Hardcover editions have been published in the U.K., Germany, Australia, Italy, Portugal, China, Russia, Korea, and Japan.
-The book has become a standard and continues to be used in film studies classes on director Alfred Hitchcock.
-The book was optioned by a major network for production as a TV film and, subsequently, by three film companies for a feature.
 The 2012 film Hitchcock starring Anthony Hopkins, Helen Mirren, and Scarlett Johansson was adapted from the book.

-Work at Disney (1990s)

-During the latter half of the 1990s, Rebello worked alongside many Disney artists as a writer on several ambitious animated film concepts and projects that remain unproduced.
-He also wrote three books for Disney Hyperion.
-They are The Art of Pocahontas, The Art of the Hunchback of Notre Dame and Hercules: The Chaos of Creation.
-In addition, Rebello wrote an as yet unproduced teleplay for a live-action version of a Disney animation classic with music for the American Broadcasting Company (ABC).